CataCsas/enterprise-homelab/network/vlan-design.md

 **Notes:**
 - Restricted east-west communication
-- Internet access constrained by policy
+- Internet access controlled by pfSense firewall
+- ACLs applied on the switch for internal segmentation

 ---